mohamedgh16/Connecting-library-application-to-SQL-Server-using-Windows-forms/README.md

 ```
 ### Edit form

-Editing a book will require the present title id & title name of the book, then the new title name title id & title price.
+Editing a book will require the present title id & the present title name of the book, then the new title name title id & title price.
 We will request the information from the user and edit them inside of the database using the sqlCommandQueryReader method.

 ![Editform](https://github.com/mohamedgh16/Connecting-library-application-to-SQL-Server-using-Windows-forms/blob/main/Editform.png).